Nathanexe-code/Music_recommendation/README.md

 # Music_recommendation
-# Aesthetic

 ## Overview
-"Aesthetic" is a project designed to explore and implement data clustering techniques.
+"Music_recommendation" is a project designed to explore and implement data clustering techniques.
 The project uses Python to analyze datasets, apply clustering algorithms, and visualize the results.

 ## Contents
 - `Final.ipynb`: A Jupyter notebook that contains the exploratory data analysis, clustering algorithm implementation, and visualization of the clustering results.